barannare/Bend-Snip---Senior-Design-Project-2024/README.md

 # Bend-Snip---Senior-Design-Project-2024
 This is the code for the Tufts University 2024 Mechanical Engineering Senior Design Project - Bend &amp; Snip (Automated Jumper Wire Cutter).
+This Project was completed by Elizaebth Abboud, ReAnna Barclay, Kaitlin Necakov, and Emma Gonzalez.
+The final code for this project will be availbale here, as open source.  _Note: The Generative AI, ChatGPT, was used when creating this code for syntax and debugging purposes._